Camino Francés – Walking in the Kingdom of Navarre

 The narrow path between hedgerows to Urdaniz soon make way for bleached grasses and an electricity substation.
-The intensity of the sun increased as I reached a road and a Camino sign that directed me into another remote country lane.
+The intensity of the sun increased as I reached a road and a Camino sign that directed me into another country lane.
 It continued to climb, by which time jetlag and fatigue started to gather momentum.
 Finally, another signpost diverted me onto a seemingly endless metal track.
 Urdaniz appeared on the horizon like a mirage.

 Finally, I reached the hamlet of Ilárraz.
 In the centre is a covered pavilion with bench seats.
 Another pilgrim was sitting in the shadow.
 I joined her, took off my backpack, drank some water and said hello.
 It turned out she had taken a wrong turn, and her friend had her phone and money.
 I offered her my phone; however, she didn’t know her friends’ cell phone numbers.
 My brain was scrambled mush from jetlag and heat.
 I didn’t know how else to help her, so I continued my journey.

 Within minutes I meet my second Hilary of the day.
 She was also staying at Albergue Acá y Allá.
 I was so grateful to have someone to walk the last 0.5kms of the day.
 Hilary later confessed that she thought I was very dazed and confused.

 Albergue Acá y Allá had a pool; I stripped down to my black tech underwear, hoping it might from a distance pass as swimwear and jumped into the cold water.
 It was a small Albergue.
 The room rate included dinner and breakfast.
 Dinner was fabulous; generous fresh salad to start, main course a delicious chicken bake with thinly sliced potatoes.
-Eleven of us, Korean, Canadian, English, Spanish, German, American living in Jerusalem and myself, a New Zealander, around a table.
+Eleven pilgrims, Korean, Canadian, English, Spanish, German, American living in Jerusalem and myself, a New Zealander, around a table.
 Despite all the different languages, we had a great night.

 Day Four: Urdaniz – Pamplona